goldbergyoni/javascript-testing-best-practices/readme.md

 :white_check_mark: **Do:**  Test doubles are a necessary evil because they are coupled to the application internals, yet some provide an immense value (<a href="https://martinfowler.com/articles/mocksArentStubs.html" data-href="https://martinfowler.com/articles/mocksArentStubs.html" class="markup--anchor markup--p-anchor" rel="noopener nofollow" target="_blank">[Read here a reminder about test doubles: mocks vs stubs vs spies](https://martinfowler.com/articles/mocksArentStubs.html)</a>).
 However, the various techniques were not born equal: some of them, spies and stubs, are focused on testing the requirements but as an <strong class="markup--strong markup--p-strong">inevitable side-effect</strong> they also slightly touch the internals.
 Mocks, on the contrary side, <strong class="markup--strong markup--p-strong">are focused on testing the internals</strong> — this brings huge overhead as explained in the bullet “Stick to black box testing”.</p>

-However, the various techniques were not born equal: some of them, spies and stubs, are focused on testing the requirements but as an inevitable side-effect they also slightly touch the internals.
-Mocks, on the contrary side, are focused on testing the internals — this brings huge overhead as explained in the bullet “Stick to black box testing”.

 Before using test doubles, ask a very simple question: Do I use it to test functionality that appears, or could appear, in the requirements document?
 If no, it’s a smell of white-box testing.

 For example, if you want to test what your app behaves reasonably when the payment service is down, you might stub the payment service and trigger some ‘No Response’ return to ensure that the unit under test returns the right value.
 This checks our application behavior/response/outcome under certain scenarios.
 You might also use a spy to assert that an email was sent when that service is down — this is again a behavioral check which is likely to appear in a requirements doc (“Send an email if payment couldn’t be saved”).
 On the flip side, if you mock the Payment service and ensure that it was called with the right JavaScript types — then your test is focused on internal things that got nothing with the application functionality and are likely to change frequently